IssaHanou/BEP_1920_Q2/back-end/output/README.md

 ## Output
 Log files for the back-end will appear here.
-These are named <date>.txt.
+These are named with the format `dd-mm-yyyy--hh-mm-ss.txt`.

-A new one is created for each day, or the current one is overwritten.
+If the file of this moment (to the second) already exists, the current one is overwritten.

 These logs will not be committed.